This guide is an overview of the Massachusetts Historical Society collections that contain information by or about African Americans.

 African Americans and Their Families in the National Period

 There are several collections of African American family papers at the Society.
 The DeGrasse-Howard papers contain the family papers and photographs of the DeGrasse, Howard, Downing, and Asbury families.
-Of particular interest are the medical account book kept from 1852 to 1855 by Dr. John S. V. DeGrasse (1825-1868) and a carte de visite photograph of Dr. DeGrasse by the well-known African American painter and photographer Edward Mitchell Bannister (1828-1901).
-Mrs. Shirley Asbury Downs of Austin, Tex. owns the DeGrasse-Howard family papers.
-The collection is on permanent loan to the Museum of Afro-American History, which has deposited the collection at the Historical Society.
+Of particular interest are the medical account book kept from 1852 to 1855 by Dr. John S. V. DeGrasse (1825-1868) and a carte-de-visite photograph of Dr. DeGrasse by the well-known African American painter and photographer Edward Mitchell Bannister (1828-1901).

 The Mary Hartford papers in the Jeremy Belknap papers contain late eighteenth- and early nineteenth-century documents on Boston African Americans and papers related to the living arrangements and support of Mary Hartford, an African American servant in the Belknap family.

 Within other collections are papers and accounts of African Americans from the first half of the nineteenth century.
-From western Massachusetts, the Sedgwick family collection contains an account of the life of Elizabeth "Mumbet" Freeman of Stockbridge written by author Catherine Maria Sedgwick, a miniature portrait, and her necklace.
-A related Stockbridge collection is the typescript about Agrippa Hull (1759-1848), the African American Revolutionary War orderly of Polish Brigadier General Tadeusz Koscuiszko (1746-1817), and a photograph of Hull's second wife Margaret Timbroke.
+From western Massachusetts, the Sedgwick family papers contain an account of the life of Elizabeth "Mumbet" Freeman of Stockbridge written by author Catherine Maria Sedgwick, a miniature portrait, and her necklace.
+Freeman's landmark 1781 lawsuit seeking freedom effectively led to the end of slavery in Massachusetts.
+Another Stockbridge collection is the typescript about Agrippa Hull (1759-1848), the African American Revolutionary War orderly of Polish Brigadier General Tadeusz Koscuiszko (1746-1817), and a photograph of Hull's second wife Margaret Timbroke Hull.

 The William Lloyd Garrison papers contain documents related to and/or correspondence of William Cooper Nell and Sarah P. Remond (1826-1894), as well as their photographs.
-Other black abolitionists' photographs in this collection include William Wells Brown (1815-1884), Frederick Douglass (1818-1895), Charles L. Remond (1810-1873), Joshua B. Smith (1813-1879), and Harriet Tubman (-1913).
-The Theodore Parker papers contain a letter from William Craft (1824-1900).
-The Horace Mann papers contain correspondence from Peter Randolph (-1897) of Philadelphia and several African American anti-slavery groups.
-The Society also owns an engraving of "Ain't I a Woman and a Sister" by Patrick Henry Reason (1816-1898), a New York African American engraver, lithographer, abolitionist, and fraternal order leader.
+The Theodore Parker papers include a letter from William Craft (1824-1900).
+The Horace Mann collection contains correspondence from Peter Randolph (-1897) of Philadelphia and several African American anti-slavery groups.
+The Society also owns an engraving of "Am I Not a Woman and a Sister" by Patrick Henry Reason (1816-1898), an African American engraver, lithographer, abolitionist, and fraternal order leader from New York.

-Other collections which contain one or more documents regarding individual African Americans are: the Adams family papers, Andrews-Eliot papers, Boston Conveyances, Peter Brooks's farm journal and wastebooks, Jared Curtis's notebooks, Emerson family papers, David S. Greenough family papers, Groton (Mass.) historical papers, Henry Herbert Edes papers, Israel Keith papers, Miscellaneous manuscripts, Harrison Gray Otis papers, Robert Treat Paine papers, and Joel Parker papers.
-The Horace Mann papers, the G. W. Norcross autograph collection, and the Spaulding-Fearing papers all contain correspondence related to African American education and schools.
-Information on African American seamen is contained in the Jonathan Ingersoll Bowditch papers, Boston Port and Seamen's Aid Society papers, William Jenks papers, and Miscellaneous Bound manuscripts.
+Other collections which contain one or more documents regarding individual African Americans are: the Adams family papers, Andrews-Eliot papers, Boston Conveyances, Peter Brooks's farm journal and wastebooks, Jared Curtis's notebooks, Henry Herbert Edes collection, Emerson family papers, David Stoddard Greenough family papers, Groton (Mass.) historical papers, Israel Keith papers, Miscellaneous manuscripts, Harrison Gray Otis papers, Robert Treat Paine papers, Joel Parker papers, and George Frederick Tufts travel journal.
+The Horace Mann collection, the G. W. Norcross autograph collection, and the Spaulding-Fearing papers all contain correspondence related to African American education and schools.
+Information on African American seamen is contained in the Boston Port and Seamen's Aid Society records, Jonathan Ingersoll Bowditch papers, William Jenks papers, and Miscellaneous Bound manuscripts.
 In addition, vital records regarding African Americans can be found in the Boston Overseers of the Poor records, First Church of Hingham records, Roxbury Almshouse records, Joseph Thomas papers (Nantucket), and the records of Boston's Trinity Church.

 It is generally agreed that slavery in Massachusetts ended in 1783 through legal rather than legislative action.
-No one act or case set all slaves free on a specific date, but rather individual agreements and legal actions executed throughout the Commonwealth culminated in de facto freedom of Africans and African Americans owned by Massachusetts residents.
+No one act or case set all enslaved people free on a specific date, but rather individual agreements and legal actions executed throughout the Commonwealth culminated in de facto freedom for Africans and African Americans enslaved by Massachusetts residents.
 The Jeremy Belknap papers contain his famous correspondence with St. George Tucker (1752-1827) of Williamsburg, Va. regarding the abolition of slavery in Massachusetts.
-Belknap circulated Tucker's queries among the white and black communities, and some of their responses are part of the collection.
-Copies of petitions to the legislature by Prince Hall (1735-1808), African American community leader and founder of the African Masonic Lodge in the United States, and others in the black community are also in the Belknap papers.
+Belknap circulated Tucker's queries among the white and Black communities, and some of their responses are part of the collection.
+Copies of petitions to the legislature by Prince Hall (1735-1808), African American community leader and founder of the African Masonic Lodge in the United States, and others in the Black community are also in the Belknap papers.

-The emancipation of slaves immediately raised legal and societal issues regarding the status and protection of freed people.
-Disagreements between towns and former slave owners over the responsibility for the support of destitute or aged ex-slaves found their way into the courts and town records.
-The Adams-Morse papers, Boston Overseers of the Poor records, Francis Dana papers, Miscellaneous Bound manuscripts, and Sedgwick family papers all contain documents related to these disputes and warnings-out.
-The status of slaves brought to Free states from slave states is discussed in the Theodore Parker papers and the Sedgwick family papers.
+The emancipation of enslaved people immediately raised legal and societal issues regarding the status and protection of emancipated people.
+Disagreements between towns and former enslavers over responsibility for the support of destitute or aged emancipated people found their way into the courts and town records.
+The Adams-Morse papers, Boston Overseers of the Poor records, Francis Dana papers in the Dana family papers, Miscellaneous Bound manuscripts, and Sedgwick family papers all contain documents related to these disputes and warnings-out.
+The status of enslaved individuals brought to free states from enslavement states is discussed in the Theodore Parker papers and the Sedgwick family papers.

 Slavery, Plantations, and the Slave Trade After the Revolution

-In the late 1780s, many states banned the importation of slaves from Africa, but these laws were generally ignored.
-The African slave trade was made illegal in the United States in 1808.
-Throughout the late eighteenth century, and even after 1808, New England's mercantile community continued to participate in the illegal African slave trade, as well as the interstate slave trade.
-The Ebenezer Burgess papers, Nathaniel Cutting journal and letterbooks, Moses M. Hayes papers, Benjamin Joy papers, and Thomas Handasyd Perkins papers document the legal and illegal trade in slaves from Africa to the U.S., Brazil, and Cuba in the national period.
+In the late 1780s, many states banned the importation of enslaved people from Africa, but these laws were generally ignored.
+The importation of enslaved people into the United States was made illegal in 1808 after the passing of the Act Prohibiting Importation of Slaves.
+However, throughout the late eighteenth century, and even after 1808, New England's mercantile community continued to participate in the illegal Transatlantic Slave Trade, as well as the interstate trafficking of enslaved people.
+The Ebenezer Burgess papers, Nathaniel Cutting journal and letterbooks, Moses M. Hayes papers, Benjamin Joy papers, and Thomas Handasyd Perkins papers document legal and illegal trafficking of enslaved people from Africa to the U.S., Brazil, and Cuba in the national period.

-New England families had many blood and business ties to the slave-owning states and the West Indies.
-The Society's collections contain business records and accounts of plantations including the Atkins and Tidd-Lord-Henchman-Carret family papers (Cuba), John H. Cabot papers (Tennessee), Cary family papers and Samuel Cary papers (Grenada), Francis Russell Hart collection (Antigua), Hubbard-Greene papers (Guyana), Jackson family papers (Savannah), Thomas Jefferson and Lamb family papers (Virginia), the Pemberton collection (South Carolina), Vaughan family papers (Jamaica), and Winthrop Sargent papers (Mississippi).
+New England families had many blood and business ties to Slave States and the West Indies.
+The Society's collections contain business records and accounts of plantations, including the Atkins and Tidd-Lord-Henchman-Carret family papers (Cuba), John H. Cabot papers (Tennessee), Cary family papers and Samuel Cary papers (Grenada), Fay-Mixter family papers (Georgia), Francis Russell Hart collection (Antigua), Hubbard-Greene papers (Guyana), Jackson family papers (Savannah), Thomas Jefferson and Lamb family papers (Virginia), Pemberton collection (South Carolina), Winthrop Sargent papers (Mississippi), Vaughan family papers (Jamaica), and the Frederic Augustus Eustis papers, which include three volumes of detailed documentation regarding those enslaved on three Sea Island cotton plantations: the Eustis and Gibbes plantations on Ladies Island (S.C.) and the Fuller plantation on Wassaw Island (Ga).

-New Englanders also traveled in the South, the Caribbean, and South America during the national period and wrote descriptions and impressions of plantations, slave auctions, and slavery.
-Mrs. William Nye Davis's journal (Cuba & West Indies), William Richards Lawrence letterbooks (the South and Cuba), Horace Mann papers (Tennessee), H. Pierce family letters (Brazil), George Cheyne Shattuck papers (South Carolina & Georgia), Rinaldo R. Taylor letters (Louisiana), and Wheelwright family papers (Cuba) all provide some record of these slave societies.
+New Englanders also traveled in the South, the Caribbean, and South America during the national period and wrote descriptions and impressions of plantations, auctions of enslaved people, and slavery.
+Mrs. William Nye Davis's journal (Cuba & West Indies), William Richards Lawrence letterbooks (the South and Cuba), Horace Mann collection (Tennessee), Henry Pierce family papers (Brazil), George Cheyne Shattuck papers (South Carolina & Georgia), Rinaldo R. Taylor letters (Louisiana), and Wheelwright family papers (Cuba) all provide some record of these enslavement societies.
 The Theodore Parker papers contain correspondence describing the Washington, D.C. slave market and manumission techniques.
+The Ellen Wayles Randolph Coolidge papers, which are part of the Coolidge-Lowell family papers, include twelve "Negro Stories" that she heard from enslaved people at Monticello and include her reminiscences of religious practices, fables, and favorite tales.

 The Colonization Movement